SMAC-Group/course_intro_statistics/slides/chapter1_02.md

  <div align="center">
  <big> <b> Making sequences </b> </big>
  </div>

+In this section, we will discuss sequences.
+You can find further informations on this topic [here](https://smac-group.github.io/ds/data.html#creating-sequences)

 In `R` we often need to construct sequences.
 Here are some examples: